 HBSMR WEB provides two main ways of finding information: the interactive map and free-text search.
 This page describes the latter method.

-The free-text search is a google-like search of HBSMR data, content management system (CMS) pages and blog pages.
+The free-text search is a google-like search of HBSMR data, content management system (CMS) pages and blog posts.

-Full-text searching can operate on any or all of the main HBSMR modules (Monuments, Events, Sources, etc), and the decision around what records to make searchable is made during the build of each HBSMR WEB.
+Full-text searching can operate on any or all of the main HBSMR modules (Monuments, Events, Sources, Designations, etc), and the decision around what records to make searchable is made during the build of each HBSMR WEB.
 Typically there is a simple search that operates only on Monument records (plus CMS pages and blog posts), and a more advanced page for searching other modules.
 Results can be filtered depending on authenticated status (e.g. it is possible to have all records visible to an authenticated user while only a subset is visible to anonymous users).

 Search results are displayed in a paged list and on an interactive map.
 The style and content of the list and map can be customised.